FernandoDaumichen/OOPMilestoneProject/readme.md

 Fernando

 Breakdown of Work:

-Example below:
-March 9th (First Sprint Complete)

-Brett Gill:
+Sprint 1 First Sprint Complete by March 10th Friday (last day before the spring break)

+personal readings and research (will be doing actual coding together during the break) not limited to contribute whatever one can.
+Hey Brett, please revise this ugly writings to sound better ;)

+Together as a group

+Feb 27

+- created the repo clone to each console and upload the starter code, create each branches - starting of the project.
+- planed out general sprint, decided on meetings and work days

-I worked on the following tasks:
+Brett Gill: I worked on the following tasks:

-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
+- This task is responsible for xyz functionality.
-2. <Insert Some Task Here> - This task is responsible for xyz functionality.
+- This task is responsible for xyz functionality.
-3. <Insert Some Task Here> - This task is responsible for xyz functionality.
+- This task is responsible for xyz functionality.
   I also needed to research on Youtube and Google the following things:

-1. <Insert Video or Link to thing you needed to research>

-Tony Paik:
-I worked on the following tasks:
+Tony Paik: I worked on the following tasks:

-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
-2. <Insert Some Task Here> - This task is responsible for xyz functionality.
-3. <Insert Some Task Here> - This task is responsible for xyz functionality.

-Fernando Daumichen:
+Feb 28

+- read the notion instruction page - to get the project start
+- some a href path fix - direct to the right page when clicked.
+- z-index on a banner from register page fix - was not able to click the banner due to lower z-index order.

+Mar 4

+- worked on PassportConfig.ts - login using passport local strategy

-I worked on the following tasks:
+Fernando Daumichen: I worked on the following tasks:

-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
+- This task is responsible for xyz functionality.
-2. <Insert Some Task Here> - This task is responsible for xyz functionality.
+- This task is responsible for xyz functionality.
-3. <Insert Some Task Here> - This task is responsible for xyz functionality.
+- This task is responsible for xyz functionality.
   I also needed to research on Youtube and Google the following things:

-1. <Insert Video or Link to thing you needed to research>